stec-zcps/mdaa/README.md

 ## Current operation modules

 ### Math module
 The math module uses a parsing library for mathematical operations.
 A calculation that shall be done in an operation can be put in the operation's description.
-The math module will first try to replace "${...}" with variables.
-All remaining "{...}" will be perceived as informations, to whose topics the math module will subscribe on the data router.
-Whenever the math module receives a new information that is part of an operation over one of those topics, it will re-run the whole operation and distribute the result on the data router.
+The math module will first try to replace "${...}"-values with variables defined in the operation.
+All remaining "{...}"-values will be perceived as informations, to whose topics the math module will subscribe on the data router.
+Whenever the math module receives a new information that is part of an operation over one of those topics, it will re-run the whole operation and distribute the result over the data router.
 It locally buffers all last values of information necessary for an calculation.

 Example
 ```